 Anna Vigeland works by turns as a researcher, performer, choreographer, director and co-director, writer and co-writer, arts facilitator, and translator.

-As a collaborator on others’ projects: she spent three seasons as circus choreographer with sailing political theater Caravan Stage; translated scripts for circus shows (The Lost Chapter/7 Fingers/Sharjah World Book Capital 2019), essays, and hundreds of other texts for circuses and other arts groups (Cirque Plume, Teatro Dimitri, 7 Fingers); conducted interviews connected to Hamburg ports and co-devised them into a performance on a barge (ITI Germany /Theater der Welt Festival); and continues to support others' projects as a choreographer, translator, researcher, and facilitator.
+As a collaborator on others’ projects: Anna spent three seasons as circus choreographer with sailing political theater Caravan Stage; translated scripts for circus shows (The Lost Chapter/7 Fingers/Sharjah World Book Capital 2019), essays, and hundreds of other texts for circuses and other arts groups (Cirque Plume, Teatro Dimitri, 7 Fingers); conducted interviews connected to Hamburg ports and co-devised them into a performance on a barge (ITI Germany /Theater der Welt Festival); and continues to support and join others' projects as a choreographer, performer, translator, researcher, and facilitator.